diegovelilla/FreeThinker/README.md

 ### `requirements.txt`
 This file lists all the Python packages required to run the project.
 It ensures that all necessary dependencies are installed for the project to function correctly.

-### `memory.txt`
-This file narrates the whole project progress and all the quality decisions made through it.

 ### `agent.py`
 This is the main file of the project and is the one that needs to be run in order to use FreeThinker.